mhekkel/libzeep/README.txt

 The next thing you need for each struct is to set its exported name using the SOAP_XML_SET_STRUCT_NAME macro.

 And that's it.
-The moment the constructor is done, your server is up and running, listening to the address and port you specified.
+The moment the constructor is done, your server is ready to run.
+You can start it by calling the 'run' method, normally you do this from a new thread.
+The servers will start listening to the address and port you specified.
 Beware though that the server is multithreaded and so your exported methods should be reentrant.
-It is possible to specify the number of threads to use.
+The number of threads the server will use can be specified in the constructor of the soap::server base class.

 If your server is behind a reverse proxy, you set the actual location in the WSDL from which it is accessible by calling the server's set_location method.